 House of Assembly: The official name of the legislature is “the Nova Scotia House of Assembly”.
 The terms House of Assembly, legislature and legislative assembly all mean exactly the same thing.
 They all refer to the 51 MLAs who are our elected representatives and who meet at Province House to conduct provincial business under the Canadian constitution.
 The House of Assembly has its own website with lots of useful information.
 Sometimes “the House of Assembly” is shortened to “the House”, always with a capital-H.

 Independent: An MLA who is not a member of a caucus.
-There is currently one independent MLA, Andrew Younger.
-He represents the constituency of Dartmouth East.
+There is currently no independent MLA.

 LAC: Pronounced “L-A-C”, never “lack”.
 Which is weird, because PAC is pronounced “pack”.
 See Law Amendments Committee.

 Law Amendments Committee (LAC): A committee of nine MLAs who hold public hearings on every bill that’s moving through the law-making process.
 It is the third stage of the five-stage law-making process.
 I’ve written posts about what the LAC is and how the LAC really works, and some tips on how to make an effective LAC presentation.

 Leader of the Opposition: The leader of the party with the second-most seats in the House of Assembly.
 The role of the Opposition is to probe and question government policy, and to propose alternatives, all while remaining supportive of the overall democratic system of government.
 The current Leader of the Opposition is Jamie Baillie, who is leader of the Progressive Conservative Party and MLA for the constituency of Cumberland South.